torarnv/sparsebundlefs/README.md

 This will give you a directory at the mount point with a single `sparsebundle.dmg` file.

-You may then proceed to mount the `.dmg` file using regular means, *eg.*:
+You may then proceed to mount the `.dmg` file using regular means, e.g. for HFS:

     mount -o loop -t hfsplus /tmp/my-disk-image/sparsebundle.dmg /mnt/my-disk

+Or, for Apple File System (APFS) partitions, using [apfs-fuse][apfs-fuse]:

+    apfs-fuse /tmp/my-disk-image/sparsebundle.dmg /mnt/my-disk

 This will give you read-only access to the content of the sparse-bundle disk image.